rustwasm/gloo/README.md

 > running.
 Carefully crafting a tiny Wasm module and integrating it back into an
 > existing JavaScript project?
 Grab that one targeted library you need out from
 > the toolkit and use it by itself.
->
-> * **Modular:** Take or leave any individual component.
-Prefer interfaces over
->   implementations.
->
-> * **Cultivate collaboration:** We've already seen an ecosystem sprouting up in
->   the Rust and WebAssembly domain, and lots of great experiments, but we haven't
->   seen a lot of collaboration between projects.
-By deliberately creating a space
->   for collaboration, we can reduce effort duplication, multiply impact, and help
->   the ecosystem stay healthy.

 Gloo is this modular toolkit.